High School Subject Information

-Although CAT and Design are offered as full school subjects, they are not classified by the Education Department as a designated subject.
-Officially, these subjects will therefore
+Although Design is offered as a full school subject, it is not classified by the Education Department as a designated subject.
+Officially,

 Again, different universities and different faculties have a different approach to these non–designated subjects with some even treating them as fully designated subjects.

 Please read the attached brochure for the policies applied to these subjects by some major universities.